ika-rwth-aachen/docker-ros/README.md

 ### Build images locally

-To build docker images locally using *docker-ros*, you have to follow these instructions:

-1. For a better overview we recommend to place all docker-ros related files in a docker folder on top repository level.
-So first, if not done yet, add a `docker` folder to your repository.
+*docker-ros* can build Docker images locally by executing the [`build.sh`](scripts/build.sh) script.

+1. Clone *docker-ros* as a Git submodule to `docker/docker-ros` in your repository.
     ```bash
     # ros-repository/
-    mkdir docker
+    mkdir -p docker
+    git submodule add https://github.com/ika-rwth-aachen/docker-ros.git docker/docker-ros
     ```
-2. Clone *docker-ros* as submodule to `docker/docker-ros`.
+2. Configure the build using the same [environment variables](#configuration-variables) as used for GitLab CI and run [`build.sh`](scripts/build.sh), e.g.:
     ```bash
     # ros-repository/
-    git submodule add git@github.com:ika-rwth-aachen/docker-ros.git docker/docker-ros
-    ```
-3. Run `build.sh` with desired configuration.
-The build can be configured by the same [environment variables](#configuration-variables) as the GitLab CI.
-Minimal example:
-    ```bash
-    # ros-repository/
     cd docker
+      BASE_IMAGE="rwthika/ros2:humble" \
+      COMMAND="ros2 run my_pkg my_node" \
+      IMAGE="my-image:latest" \
-    BASE_IMAGE=rwthika/ros2:humble IMAGE=my_minimal_image:latest ./docker-ros/scripts/build.sh
+    ./docker-ros/scripts/build.sh
     ```
-> **Note:**
+    > **Note**
-> You can save you desired environment variables in an `.env` file and soure it before running the build script.
-In this case the variables do not have to be written into the cli.
+    > You can save your environment variable configuration in a `.env` file and source it before running the build script.

 ## Advanced Dependencies

-For a better overview we recommend to place all *docker-ros* related files in a `docker` folder on top repository level.
+In order to keep things organized, we recommend to place all *docker-ros* related files in a `docker` folder on top repository level.

 ### Extra System Dependencies (apt)